-Mental and Behavioral Health for a Nurse will teach students the principles, concepts, and supporting theory of mental and behavioral health, the corresponding treatments, and ongoing nursing care for patients throughout the life cycle.
-Students will focus on psychopharmacology, therapeutic communication, the impact of relationships, various physical and mental disorders, and health wellness plans when providing mental and behavioral nursing care.
+Mental and Behavioral Health for Nursing will provide students with the understanding of principles, concepts, and supporting theory for mental and behavioral health.
+It will also assist the students in developing an understanding of the corresponding assessments, diagnoses, implementation of nursing care practices and evaluation for mental and behavioral patients throughout the human lifespan.
+Students will focus on psychopharmacology, therapeutic communication, the impact of relationships on patient care, various physical and mental disorders, and health wellness plans when providing mental and behavioral nursing care.

-Students will also focus on the impact of family, military service, violence, anger and aggression, emergency needs, suicidal thoughts, and social relationships.
-Students will learn how to utilize critical thinking skills to research evidence-based practices, construct a nursing plan, help introduce and then deliver nursing care in a safe and empathetic manner.
-Students will learn how behaviors and mental health impact one another and will also focus on skills that includes clinical judgment, communication, teamwork, managing medication, nutrition, and being assertive without being aggressive.
-Prerequisite: NUR102, NUR150, NUR151
+Students will also focus on the influence of family, military service, violence, anger and aggression, emergency needs, suicidal thoughts, and social relationships.
+Students will discover how to utilize critical thinking skills to research evidence-based practices, develop a nursing plan, and deliver nursing care in a safe and empathetic manner to mental and behavioral health patients.
+Students gain an understanding of how behaviors and mental health can impact the overall wellbeing of the patient.
+Students will focus on nursing skills that include clinical judgment, communication, interprofessional collaboration, managing medication, nutrition, and assertiveness.
+Prerequisite: NUR160, NUR161, NUR201, NUR220, NUR221, NUR230, NUR231